 No one will be a stranger to this video streaming giant with its huge content libraries filled with blockbuster movies, hit TV series, engaging documentaries and other all-time classics.
-Netflix started out as a US based streaming company that quickly amassed a global reputation.
+Netflix started as a US-based streaming company that quickly amassed a global reputation.
 Recently, they created separate libraries for all major parts of the world to deal with licensing issues – in other words, if they had the license to stream a movie to their users in the US, only those in the US could watch it on their devices.

 Their subscribers from another part of the world, say Australia, would have to make do with their own several limited content library.
 This rule was enforced by a geo-locking all the libraries.
 Fortunately for Netflix subscribers around the globe, VPN service for Netflix allows them to spoof their location to make it seem like they were in the right country!